 - Literary criticism: Bloom’s Literature includes critical essays from Facts On File’s extensive collection, Harold Bloom’s acclaimed essays, and criticism from the Bloom’s imprint.

 - Topics and themes: Bloom’s Literature features in-depth entries on literary movements, groups, periodicals, and historical events.

 - Essay topics: Bloom’s Literature features more than 10,000 topics providing research and writing suggestions on a range of literary topics.
 These topics are designed to inspire students to think critically, delve deeper, and ask (and answer) fresh, new questions.
-Educators can use them in class to spark discussion, as a starting point for lessons and activities, or assign for homework or independent study.
+Educators can use them as a starting point for lessons and activities or assign them for homework or independent study.

 - Full-text poems: Students can find more than 2,600 full-text, searchable poems in Bloom’s Literature.
 Each poem:

 - Has a corresponding analytical entry in the database available via Search, allowing students and researchers to enhance their understanding by reading the poem alongside criticism of it.

 - Is presented in an easily readable format and can be found under “Resources” in the Browse drop-down menu at the top of any page or under “Browse Resources” on the right-hand side of the home page.